petyrk/rack53/homelab 2026 overview/README.md

 unpoller scrapes the UniFi controller API and exposes metrics in Prometheus format.
 Grafana renders per-AP client counts, signal strength, channel utilisation, and per-port switch traffic.

 ![UniFi metrics in Grafana](assets/observability-grafana-unifi.jpg)
+> UniFi metrics in Grafana
 **Technitium DNS metrics**

 Technitium exposes a Prometheus-compatible metrics endpoint natively.
 Prometheus scrapes query counts, cache hit rates, blocked domain counts, and resolver latency.
 Useful for verifying that Pi-hole and Technitium are working correctly in tandem.

 ![Technitium metrics in Grafana](assets/observability-grafana-technitium.jpg)
+> Technitium metrics in Grafana
 ---

-## Career
+## Selfhosting

-### Why This Matters Professionally
+### Why This Matters

-The homelab is not separate from the career.
-It is the career, practiced without consequence.
-The skills table below maps directly to running services in this lab — not theoretical knowledge, but things that were configured, broke, and got fixed.

 There is also a broader shift happening.
 More organisations are moving toward self-hosted and on-premises solutions.
 The open-source ecosystem has matured to the point where almost every major cloud service has a viable self-hosted equivalent.
-Two useful directories:
+Some useful directories:

 - [selfh.st/apps](https://selfh.st/apps/) — comprehensive directory of self-hosted alternatives
+- [awesome-selfhosted](https://github.com/awesome-selfhosted/awesome-selfhosted) — comprehensive git repo of self-hosted alternatives
 - [Project Nomad](https://www.projectnomad.us/#features) — infrastructure tooling for self-hosted environments

-The engineers who understand both sides — cloud and on-prem, managed and self-hosted — are the ones who can make the right architectural decisions rather than defaulting to the path of least resistance.
+Understanding both sides — cloud and on-prem, managed and self-hosted can also help in making the right architectural decisions rather than defaulting to the path of least resistance.

 ---

 ## For Network Engineers

-This section is for people who come from a networking background and want to use the homelab as a platform for hands-on learning.
-The gap between studying for a networking exam and actually running the protocols is large.
-The labbing closes it.
+This section is for Tools I have tested and used to learn routing and switching

 ---